m-n/lazy-susan/README.md

 Note that it's necessary to package qualify IN-PROJECT even though we used LAZY-SUSAN.
-This is because example.lisp could be read from an environment that is in any arbitrary *package* -- probably not one using LAZY-SUSAN.
-The usual practice of using in-package instead of the explicit cl:in-package only works so well because most packages use cl.
+This is because example.lisp could be read from an environment that is in any arbitrary \*package\* -- possibly one not using LAZY-SUSAN.
+The usual practice of writing in-package instead of the explicit cl:in-package only works so well because most packages use cl.